RobertIonutF/veridion-job-app/reasoning.md

 4. Documentation.
 5. Deploy

-# Why, doesn't this defeat the purpose of an interview to test for skills?
+# Why?
+Doesn’t this defeat the purpose of testing skills?
-- In my own philosophy and understanding of software engineering, the code itself it's not the main aim, the main aim is to translate the requirements into code, at which the A.I does facilitate a faster approach, with the exception that we need to treat the starting code as faulty and insecure and attempt to optimize & secure it.
+- My view: the primary goal is translating requirements into robust software.
+AI can accelerate this while I retain ownership of architecture, quality, and security.
+Treat initial drafts as fallible; harden and optimize them.
-- In other words, it's of interest if the code is readable, secure, optimized, documented & working and if, at some point in the future, I need to work on it again, otherwise, the main aim of a software engineer, is to provide an edge-case sustainable, scalable code, and if the usage of A.I helps towards it, it's a bonus since we are in the age of abundancy of data & artificial intelligence. ("Artifcial intelligence will never be able to replace software engineers, but software engineers who uses artificial intelligence, will.")
+- What matters is that the code is readable, secure, optimized, documented, and working—maintainable for future changes.
+Using AI is a force multiplier when directed with engineering discipline. (“Artificial intelligence won’t replace software engineers; engineers who use AI will.”)

 # Introduction
 This document explains how I translated the requirements in `meta/req.md` into the implementation under `src/`, why I chose this stack, and the steps I followed to deliver a working end‑to‑end solution.